 Although born and raised Canadian, Mum was actually using the American conventional system of naming family relationships as illustrated by this table of consanguinity:

-Dad's contention as to how extended family relationships should be named derived from his experience growing up in Wales before emigrating to Canada.
+Dad's contention as to how extended family relationships should be named derived from his experience growing up in Wales before migrating to Canada.
 In fact, he argued that the naming of relationships beyond those of close family members had been invented in Wales.
 Whether that last is actually true, I do not know.
-When I attempt to reconstruct what I think Dad intended to describe into a table of consanguinity, I find a far more logical system for naming family relationships:
+When I attempt to reconstruct what I think Dad intended to describe in a table of consanguinity, I find a far more logical system for naming family relationships:

 Thus, I tend to side with Dad in this family pet disagreement and wish that the Welsh table of consanguinity could be conventional.